GregoriBrunoFelicio/G-Sharp/README.md

 - 🧱 Object types with constructor-based instantiation
 ---

-## 🧪 Syntax Examples

-Defining a good syntax has been one of the biggest challenges in this journey.
-I now understand why some languages made syntax decisions I once judged harshly.
-It's not easy — especially when you also have to think about performance, IL generation, and how every small choice might impact memory, the runtime, or even GC pressure.
-A decision made just to make code look "pretty" can have deep architectural consequences.

-This is the current plan for a first version of the language — a minimal but expressive set of features.
+This is the current plan for a first version of the language, a minimal but expressive set of features.
-✅ means it's already implemented, and 🛠️ means it's planned but not working yet.

 ### Variable Declarations ✅